 Beijing is considered the place to study Chinese in China—it sets the standard pronunciation for the rest of the country.
 The people of Beijing are friendly and proud to be from this fascinating city—what a perfect environment to study abroad and practice your Chinese.

 Our Language Intensive Program is for both beginning language learners and students who have already started their Chinese language studies.
 This program will benefit students who want to rapidly expand their knowledge of written and spoken Chinese.
-Features of the program include the strong Chinese language component, a for-credit internship option, and English-taught area studies courses that utilize Beijing as a window to discover Chinese cultural and social issues.
+Features of the program include the strong Chinese language component and English-taught area studies courses that utilize Beijing to discover Chinese cultural and social issues.

 We want you to feel at home in Beijing, so we will do everything we can to help you integrate into life in the city.
 With our introduction to Beijing during your orientation and our fun cultural events as a base, you’ll soon become familiar with the Beijing way of life.
 Take your study abroad experience one step further with an optional for-credit academic internship that can help you get professional experience while working on your communication skills.